 Some eagles like to travel, but others like to stay closer to home!
 D36 is continuing his Iowa staycation near Ten-Mile Creek, about 6 miles west of his natal nest.
 He is surrounded by a familiar patchwork of plowed fields, feedlots, small rivers, pockets of forest, and steep bluffs.
 It’s considerably greener and warmer than it is 1500 or so miles north: today’s high is forecast to be 84F.
 Fly high and stay safe, eagles!
 We hope to see you all back here later this year.

-As always, a thousand thanks to Brett Mandernack and Ryan Schmitz for giving us a glimpse into the amazing world of bald and golden eagles.
+As always, a thousand thanks to Brett Mandernack and Ryan Schmitz for giving us a glimpse into the amazing world of bald and golden eagles, and to the Kohler Company for supporting our bald eagle tracking program.
 To follow the travels of any of the eagles we’ve tracked, go to https://www.raptorresource.org/learning-tools/eagle-map/.
 To learn more about our Golden Eagle tracking project, go to https://www.raptorresource.org/learning-tools/golden-eagles/.

 Views from their travels: what 733, 731, D27, and D36 might see from their hotel windows!